Kash15if/Kash15if/README.md

 [![GitHub](https://img.shields.io/badge/GitHub-%40kash15if-239a3b.svg)](https://github.com/kash15if)
 [![LinkedIn](https://img.shields.io/badge/Linkedin-%40kash15if-0c66c3.svg)](https://www.linkedin.com/in/kash15if)

-Hi, I am [@Kashif Ahmad](https://github.com/kash15if). 👋 I am a Full Stack Developer with around 2 years of experience in the FMCG sector, I bring a unique combination of technical expertise and industry knowledge to the table.
+Hi, I am [@Kashif Ahmad](https://github.com/kash15if). 👋 I am a Full Stack Developer with around 3 years of experience, I bring a unique combination of technical expertise and industry knowledge to the table.
 With a strong tech stack that includes React.js, Node.js, MongoDB, PostgreSQL, and Java, I am passionate about problem-solving and have built several cool projects to solve real-world issues.

 ## My Experience

+### Analyst
+#### Deloitte
+**[October 2023 - Present]**

 ### Software Developer

-**[July 2022]**
+#### Greenwave Solutions Pvt.
+Ltd.

+**[August 2022 - Ocotober 2023]**

 - Led the development and redevelopment of multiple modules in the Digital Logbooks and Workflow, which is the product of your company using java, jsf, mssql.